dapopov-st/Inventory-classes-with-pytest-and-pdoc/README.md

 When a CPU is taken from the pool, it will be indicated using the object that tracks that specific type of CPU.
 The channel may also purchase additional CPUs, or retire some.

+The base class is a general Resource.
+This class provides functionality common to all of the resources (CPU, GPU, Memory, HDD, SSD).
+Please see the [Documentation](https://dapopov-st.github.io/Inventory-classes-with-pytest-and-pdoc/#Resources.category) to learn about the available methods.

 The tests are performed with Pytest.
 To run these, navigate to the root project directory and type
 ```bash
 pytest